Nat-As/Breatheesp/README.md

 # Breatheesp
 This is the uploaded Circuit Python Firmware for an IOT air quality sensor with the [UM Feather S2](https://feathers2.io/) development board.
 Currently this project is using Circuit Python V6.3.0 with the ESP32-S2 as a proof-of-concept (POC).
-This code can eventually be ported to Circuit Python 7.X.X, but plans are currently being made to port this to a C code instead.
+This code has been ported to a project in C [here](https://github.com/Nat-As/Breatheespc).
 <BR>
   <BR>